WisTex/Raconteur/FEDERATION.md

 Federation
 ==========

-The ActivityPub implementation in Zap strives to be compliant to the core spec where possible, while offering a range of services and features which normally aren't provided by ActivityPub projects.
+The ActivityPub implementation in this project strives to be compliant to the core spec where possible, while offering a range of services and features which normally aren't provided by ActivityPub projects.

 Direct Messages